wso2/docs-is/en/docs/deploy/migrate/migrate-to-600.md

       EXTENTSIZE 4;
     ```

----

-## Steps to migrate to 6.0.0
+## Step 2: Migrate artifacts and configs

+!!! note
+    Note that `<OLD_IS_HOME>` is the directory that the current Identity Server resides in, and `<NEW_IS_HOME>` is the directory that WSO2 Identity Server 6.0.0 resides in.

 Once all the above prerequisites have been met, follow the instructions given below to migrate to the latest version.

+### Components

+-  If you have manually added any JAR files to the `<OLD_IS_HOME>/repository/components/lib` directory, copy and paste those JARs in the `<NEW_IS_HOME>/repository/components/lib` directory.

-1. If you have manually added any custom OSGI bundles to the `<OLD_IS_HOME>/repository/components/dropins` directory, copy those OSGI bundles to the `<NEW_IS_HOME>/repository/components/dropins` directory.
+-  If you have manually added any custom OSGI bundles to the `<OLD_IS_HOME>/repository/components/dropins` directory, copy those OSGI bundles to the `<NEW_IS_HOME>/repository/components/dropins` directory.

-    !!! warning "Important"
-        You may need to update the custom components to work with WSO2 Identity Server 6.0.0.
-Refer [Migrating custom components]({{base_path}}/setup/migrating-preparing-for-migration/#migrating-custom-components).
+-  **Custom components**

+    In WSO2 Identity Server 6.0.0, a major upgrade has been made to the kernel and the main components.
+Any custom OSGI bundles which are added manually should be recompiled with new dependency versions that are relevant to the new WSO2 IS version.
+All custom OSGI components reside in the `<OLD_IS_HOME>/repository/components/dropins` directory.

+    1. Get the source codes of the custom OSGI components located in the `dropins` directory.

+    2. Change the dependency versions in the relevant POM files according to the WSO2 IS version that you are upgrading to, and compile them.
+The compatible dependency versions can be found [here](https://github.com/wso2/product-is/blob/v6.0.0-rc1/pom.xml).

+    3. If you come across any compile time errors, refer to the WSO2 IS code base and make the necessary changes related to that particular component version.

+    4. Add the compiled JAR files to the `<NEW_IS_HOME>/repository/components/dropins` directory.

-2. If you have manually added any JAR files to the `<OLD_IS_HOME>/repository/components/lib` directory, copy and paste those JARs in the `<NEW_IS_HOME>/repository/components/lib` directory.
+    5. If there were any custom OSGI components in `<OLD_IS_HOME>/repository/components/lib` directory, add newly compiled versions of those components to the `<NEW_IS_HOME>/repository/components/lib`  directory.

+### Resources

+!!! info
+    If you have a WSO2 Subscription, it is highly recommended to reach [WSO2 Support](https://support.wso2.com/jira/secure/Dashboard.jspa) before attempting to proceed with the configuration migration.

-3. Copy the `.jks` files from the `<OLD_IS_HOME>/repository/resources/security` directory and paste them in the `<NEW_IS_HOME>/repository/resources/security` directory.
+Copy the `.jks` files from the `<OLD_IS_HOME>/repository/resources/security` directory and paste them in the `<NEW_IS_HOME>/repository/resources/security` directory.

 !!! note
     From WSO2 Identity Server 5.11.0 onwards, it is required to use a certificate with the RSA key size greater than 2048.
 If you have used a certificate that has a weak RSA key (key size less than 2048) in the previous IS version, add the following configuration to `<NEW_IS_HOME>/repository/conf/deployment.toml` to configure internal and primary keystores.

     ```toml
     [keystore.primary]
     file_name = "primary.jks"
     type = "JKS"
     password = "wso2carbon"
     alias = "wso2carbon"
     key_password = "wso2carbon"

     [keystore.internal]
     file_name = "internal.jks"
     type = "JKS"
     password = "wso2carbon"
     alias = "wso2carbon"
     key_password = "wso2carbon"
     ```

     Make sure to point the internal keystore to the keystore that is copied from the previous WSO2 Identity Server version.
 The primary keystore can be pointed to a keystore with a certificate that has a strong RSA key.

+### Renants

-4. If you have created tenants in the previous WSO2 Identity Server
-    version that contain resources, copy the content from `<OLD_IS_HOME>/repository/tenants` directory,
-    to the `<NEW_IS_HOME>/repository/tenants` directory.
+If you have created tenants in the previous WSO2 Identity Server version that contain resources, copy the content from `<OLD_IS_HOME>/repository/tenants` directory, to the `<NEW_IS_HOME>/repository/tenants` directory.

+### User stores

-5. If you have created secondary user stores in the previous WSO2 IS version, copy the content in the `<OLD_IS_HOME>/repository/deployment/server/userstores` directory to the `<NEW_IS_HOME>/repository/deployment/server/userstores` directory.
+If you have created secondary user stores in the previous WSO2 IS version, copy the content in the `<OLD_IS_HOME>/repository/deployment/server/userstores` directory to the `<NEW_IS_HOME>/repository/deployment/server/userstores` directory.

+### Webapps

-6. If you have deployed custom webapps in the previous WSO2 Identity Server, update the webapps to be compatible with IS 6.0.0 and copy the webapps to `<NEW_IS_HOME>/repository/deployment/server/webapps` directory.
+If you have deployed custom webapps in the previous WSO2 Identity Server, update the webapps to be compatible with IS 6.0.0 and copy the webapps to `<NEW_IS_HOME>/repository/deployment/server/webapps` directory.
 See [What Has Changed]({{base_path}}/setup/migrating-what-has-changed) to learn about the changes, if any, need to be made to the webapps.

+### Configurations

-7. Ensure that you have migrated the configurations into the new version as advised in [preparing for migration section.]({{base_path}}/setup/migrating-preparing-for-migration/#migrating-the-configurations)
+1. Ensure that you have migrated the configurations into the new version as advised in [preparing for migration section.]({{base_path}}/setup/migrating-preparing-for-migration/#migrating-the-configurations)

-8. Make sure that all the properties in the `<IS_HOME>/repository/conf/deployment.toml` file such as the database configurations are set to the correct values based on the requirement.
+2. Make sure that all the properties in the `<IS_HOME>/repository/conf/deployment.toml` file such as the database configurations are set to the correct values based on the requirement.

-9. Replace the `<NEW_IS_HOME>/repository/conf/email/email-admin-config.xml` file with `<OLD_IS_HOME>/repository/conf/email/email-admin-config.xml`.
+3. Replace the `<NEW_IS_HOME>/repository/conf/email/email-admin-config.xml` file with `<OLD_IS_HOME>/repository/conf/email/email-admin-config.xml`.

-10. Follow the steps given below to perform database updates:
-     1. To download the **migration resources**, visit [the latest release tag](https://github.com/wso2-extensions/identity-migration-resources/releases/latest) and download the wso2is-migration-x.x.x.zip under **Assets**.
-Unzip it to a local directory.

-         !!!
-Note
-             - **x.x.x** of `wso2is-migration-x.x.x.zip` denotes the
-             version number of the most recently-released migration resources.
-             - The directory where the `wso2is-migration-x.x.x.zip` is unziped will be referred to as ` <IS_MIGRATION_TOOL_HOME> `.

-     2. Copy the ` org.wso2.carbon.is.migration-x.x.x.jar ` file in the `<IS_MIGRATION_TOOL_HOME>/dropins` directory into the ` <NEW_IS_HOME>/repository/components/dropins ` directory.

-     3. Copy migration-resources directory to the `<NEW_IS_HOME>` root directory.

-     4. Ensure that the property values are as follows in the `<NEW_IS_HOME>/migration-resources/migration-config.yaml` file.

-         ``` java
-         migrationEnable: "true"

-         currentVersion: "5.7.0"

-         migrateVersion: "6.0.0"
-         ```

-         !!! note
-             Here, the `currentVersion` is the current WSO2 Identity Server version that you are using.

-     ??? note "If you are using PostgreSQL"
-         During the migration, "uuid-ossp" extension is created in the database.
-In order to create this extension, the database user should have the '**Superuser**' permission.
-         If the user is not already a superuser, assign the permission before starting the migration.

-             ALTER USER <user> WITH SUPERUSER;

-11. If you're migrating from a version prior to 5.11.0, configure the **SymmetricKeyInternalCryptoProvider** as the default internal cryptor provider.
+4. If you're migrating from a version prior to 5.11.0, configure the **SymmetricKeyInternalCryptoProvider** as the default internal cryptor provider.

     1. Generate your own secret key using a tool like OpenSSL.